 “Dear Heavenly Father,

 Thank you for being the Source of all comfort.
-Today, I want to bring all my grief, anger and confusion about my friend’s suicide before You, and grieve with You over one more person who has given submitted to spirits of pain, hopelessness, and death.
+Today, I want to bring all my grief, anger and confusion about my friend’s suicide before You, and grieve with You over someone You have created who has given in to spirits of pain, hopelessness, and death.
 Thank you for being a God who empathises with our pain and weeps when we weep.

 John 11:33,35 ESV When Jesus saw her weeping, and the Jews who had come with her also weeping, he was deeply moved in his spirit and greatly troubled.
 Jesus wept.

 I confess I don’t understand why this has happened to my friend and feel like I need to blame someone, or even myself, for not doing more.
 I confess my accusations and feelings of guilt to you, knowing that You never condemn anyone who comes to You with a humble heart.
-It gives me some comfort to know that You were there in my friend’s final moments offering Your hope and there is nothing more I could do.
-As hard as it may be, I will forgive myself for these thoughts and my friend for committing suicide.
+It gives me some comfort to know that You were there in my friend’s final moments offering Your hope.
+If my friend ignored Your soft gentle warning, then there is nothing more I could do.
+As hard as it may be, I will forgive myself for my self-accusing thoughts and my friend for committing suicide.
 I also repent for allowing my imagination to run wild to picture the death or any different ungodly scenario.
 I mourn the loss and miss my friend.
 I thank you for his/her life and giving me this friendship.
 Teach me how to keep my eyes fixed on Your beautiful countenance and remember that You are my true Source of peace.

 Numbers 6:24-26 ESV The Lord bless you and keep you; the Lord make his face to shine upon you and be gracious to you; the Lord lift up his countenance upon you and give you peace.

 Matthew 5:4 ESV “Blessed are those who mourn, for they shall be comforted.